 - A free online Hazardous Materials Awareness course is available from TEEX (required for the Silver Tier).
 TEEX is a member of FEMA's National Domestic Preparedness Consortium.

-- FEMA's Independent Study Program provides online emergency management classes, including those required for the Silver Tier.
+- FEMA's Independent Study Program provides free online emergency management classes, including those required for the Silver Tier.

 - FEMA's Professional Development Series is a group of free, web-based classes that are required for the Gold Tier.